numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As a side note to the above datatype implementation: unlike the datatypes, the NumPy scalars currently **do** provide a type hierarchy, including abstract types such as ``np.inexact`` (see figure below).
+As a side note to the above datatype implementation: unlike the datatypes, the NumPy scalars currently **do** provide a type hierarchy, consisting of abstract types such as ``np.inexact`` (see figure below).
 In fact, some control flow within NumPy currently uses ``issubclass(a.dtype.type, np.inexact)``.